 Digital Nomad friendships

 Meeting likeminded people around the world is like finding the gems of life.
 Ending days full of work and exploration with a glass of white wine for me and red for my new friend Cate was so nice.
 Being a Digital Nomad can be lonely at times.
 Meeting new friends in the same situation can be one of these rear encounters that become lifelong friendships.
 Talking about the real things in life with no filter, far away from home, where no-one knows you give us the possibility to get to know ourselves on a deeper level as we share our journey. traveling solos also opens up our horizon to the depth of human nature.

 I have met Cate several places around the world as we both journey the world and ourselves to seek and find knowledge and meaning.
 These evenings in Penang talking about life, what is happening in the world and how we can all do our little contribution to make it a little better will always be with me.

-Malaysia may not reach their vision and be a knowledge driven society by 2020.
-But this is a country that is doing ground-breaking changes initialiced by the government.
-Malaysia is well on their way hustling future generations to get excited about science and technology, robotics, creativity, and art.
+Malaysia may not reach their vision and be a knowledge-driven society by 2020.
+But this is a country that is doing ground-breaking changes initialized by the government.
+Malaysia is well on its way hustling future generations to get excited about science and technology, robotics, creativity, and art.
 They are building infrastructure and motivating the inhabitants.
-And supporting technology-driven businesses and changing the school systems to be on the forefront in the technology-driven future.
+And supporting technology-driven businesses and changing the school systems to be at the forefront in the technology-driven future.
 Malaysia is a country to watch in the future.

 Do you dream of being a Digital Nomad?